rubiin/dotfiles/README.md

  ```bash
   	sh -c "$(curl -fsSL https://raw.githubusercontent.com/rubiin/dotfiles/master/dot_bin/executable_install-all.sh)"
 ```
+To use chezmoi:
+chezmoi -- init --apply rubiin

 To backup plasma config, install kde5 plasma and then install latte sapcer and `konsave`(https://pypi.org/project/Konsave/) which is a python package and restore the tar file